Discover what different colored hard hats mean on construction sites and how they indicate roles, responsibilities, and safety status.

 • Example: A project manager conducting a site-wide safety audit.

-🟡 Yellow Hard Hats: General Laborers and Earth Movers
+🟡 Yellow Hard Hats – General Laborers

 • Role: Ground-level construction workers